WadoodAbdul/clinical_ner_benchmark/docs/submit_to_leaderboard.md

 2. HuggingFace decoder model - autoregressive LMs, these also need a prompt template
 3. GLiNER based model

-If your model does not belong to the classes above, you can add a [custom model implmentation] with a PR or raise a request with the NCER team.
+If your model does not belong to the classes above, you can add a [custom model implementation] with a PR or raise a request with the NCER team.

-[custom model implmentation]: docs/custom_model_implementation.md
+[custom model implementation]: custom_model_implementation.md